Liu3422/Summer_RISCV/README.md

         - Only start doing after all other instructions are done.
     - Use cocotb's built-in "logging" library instead of manually printing.
         - Moving from hardcoded debug prints to OOP logging.
-    - Split "instruction" class with "test" class (decode, monitor, model, etc.)
-        - test class will be a child and inherit the instruction class.
-OOP opportunity!
     - Modularized checker more to allow for more advanced checks.
         - Currently only checks instruction's register/memory values.

     Code Quality (in progress):
     - dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.